glauberramos/cloudinary-pwa-angular/post.md

 `npm install "@cloudinary/angular-4.x" --save`

-inside your `stc/app/app.module.ts` file change the following code:
+inside your `src/app/app.module.ts` file add the following code:

 ```javascript
 import { CloudinaryModule, CloudinaryConfiguration } from '@cloudinary/angular-4.x';
 import { Cloudinary } from 'cloudinary-core';
 ```

 We already created an user on Cloudinary and uploaded some images to serve on our application.
 If you want to can create your own and update the `cloud_name` property.
-Now add the following code inside `src/app/app.module.ts`:
+Now change the following code inside `src/app/app.module.ts`:

 ```javascript
 imports: [